2025 Wake Forest Demon Deacons women's soccer team

+The Demon Deacons finished the regular season 10–4–4 overall and 4–3–3 in ACC ACC play to finish in ninth place.
+They did not qualify for the ACC Tournament.
+They received an at-large invitation to the NCAA Tournament.
+They were selected as the seventh seed in the Stanford Bracket.
+They defeated in the First Round before losing to second seed and ninth-ranked in the Second Round to end their season.

 Previous season

 The Demon Deacons finished the regular season 12–3–2 overall and 7–2–1 in ACC ACC play to finish in a tie for second place.
 As the third seed in the ACC Tournament they earned a bye to the Semifinals where they met third seed and sixth ranked Florida State.
 The game was closer than it was in the regular season and Florida State prevailed in a penalty shoot-out.
 They received an at-large invitation to the NCAA Tournament.
 They were selected as the second seed in the Southern California Bracket.
 They defeated in the First Round, in the Second Round, and third-seed and tenth ranked in the Round of 16.
 They traveled to Southern California to face the first seed and fourth ranked in the Quarterfinals.
 Wake Forest prevailed in a penalty shoot-out to advance to the Semifinals.
 There they faced regular season opponent Stanford, and again won 1–0.
 They faced another regular season foe in the Final, North Carolina.
 The Demon Deacons again could not defeat the Tar Heels and finished as runners-up.
 Their final record was 16–4–4.